a-warner/a-warner.github.com/source/_posts/2014-08-20-beware-the-comment-siren-song.markdown

 ```

 So that comment helpfully explains that `ActiveRecord` will halt saving a model if one of the callbacks returns
-false.
+`false`.
 So, we have to return nil instead.
+Whenever you're tempted to comment your code to explain what's going on,
+the code isn't clear enough.
+Your goal should be to make the code readable on its own.
-So how can we explain this without a comment?
-Why not just write a
+So how can we make this section clearer without a comment?
+Why not just write a helpful method which explains
-helpful method which explains what's going on, and can be easily reused?
+what's going on, and can be easily reused?

 ```ruby
 ActiveRecord::Base.class_eval do